prysmaticlabs/prysm/sharding/README.md

 -   A **locally-running geth node** that spins up an instance of the Ethereum blockchain and mines on the Proof of Work chain
 -   A **Sharding Manager Contract (SMC)** that is deployed onto this blockchain instance
 -   A **collator client** that connects to the running geth node through JSON-RPC, provides bindings to the SMC, and listens for incoming collation proposals
--   A **proposer client** that is tasked with processing pending tx's into collations that are then submitted to collators via a local filesystem for the purposes of simplified, phase 1 implementation
+-   A **proposer client** that is tasked with processing pending tx's into collations that are then submitted to collators via a local filesystem for the purposes of simplified, phase 1 implementation.
+In phase 1, proposers _do not_ execute state, but rather just serialize pending tx data into possibly valid/invalid data blobs.

 Our initial implementation will function through simple command line arguments that will allow a user running the local geth node to deposit ETH into the SMC and join as a collator that is automatically assigned to a certain period.
 We will also launch a proposer client that will create collations and submit them to collators for them to add their headers to the SMC via a cryptoeconomic "game".